TakacsBertalan/NABAS_paper_scripts/README.md

 The source code for the NABAS+ algorithm is available upon request from the corresponding author (haracska.lajos@brc.hu).

 ### Data Availability
-(a) The sequences used to create the reference mock communities were retrieved from RefSeq, and (b) The _gastrooral dataset_ retrieved from the 2nd CAMI Challenge can be downloaded from the following link: https://frl.publisso.de/data/frl:6425518.
+(a) The _gastrooral dataset_ retrieved from the 2nd CAMI Challenge can be downloaded from the following link: https://frl.publisso.de/data/frl:6425518.
+(b) The newly generated sample19 is available on Zenodo, along with the list of reference genomes. https://zenodo.org/uploads/13828312
-While the Illumina sequencing results of the Zymo microbial standards are accessible at the European Nucleotide Archive via the ERR2984773 and ERR2935805 accession IDs.
+(c) Illumina sequencing results of the Zymo microbial standards are accessible at the European Nucleotide Archive via the ERR2984773 and ERR2935805 accession IDs.

 #### Contact information
 If you have any questions, please do not hesitate to contact Bertalan Takács at takacs.bertalan@brc.hu.